atlassian/data-center-helm-charts/README.md

 All the functionality described in [examples](docs/examples) **is not officially supported**, use them for reference material only.

-## Feedback

-If you find any issue, please [raise a ticket](https://github.com/atlassian-labs/data-center-helm-charts/issues/new) in this repository.
-If you have general feedback or question regarding the charts, please use [Atlassian Community Kubernetes space](https://community.atlassian.com/t5/Atlassian-Data-Center-on/gh-p/DC_Kubernetes).

 ## Installing the Helm charts